ninja7v/Traffic-Simulator/README.md

 #### Under the hood
 As this is a non differentiable problem, we discretize the set of solution, find the values of the control points, and fill the set of solution by doing a 2D interpolation.
 Finally, we find the maximum value of this set.

+## 💻Documentation
+This code is well commented for [Doxygen](https://www.doxygen.nl/index.html).
+Then for more information, open your [Doxywizard](https://www.doxygen.nl/manual/doxywizard_usage.html) and generate the full documentation.

 Now it is your turn to create traffic jams !